Planar Geometry and Image Recovery from Motion-Blur: Normal Estimation from Blur Kernels

 where $\Delta x = x_{p_{1}} - x_{p_{2}}$, $\Delta y = y_{p_{1}} - y_{p_{2}}$, $\Delta t_{X} = t_{X_{p_{1}}} - t_{X_{p_{2}}}$, $\Delta t_{Y} = t_{Y_{p_{1}}} - t_{Y_{p_{2}}}$, and $\Delta \theta _Z = \theta_{Z_{p_{1}}}-\theta_{Z_{p_{2}}}$.
 The relation in Eq. \eqref{pixel_shift_nrml_eqn} can be rearranged to obtain a linear relation between the unknown $\textbf{n}$ and the pixel shifts along $x$ and $y$ direction induced at a location $\textbf{x}$ as

 As can be deduced from Eq. \eqref{Delta x eqn} and Eq. \eqref{Delta y_eqn}, unlike the case for pure in-plane translations, the PSFs induced by general camera motion will be spatially varying even for the case of fronto-parallel planar scenes.
-This is illustrated in Fig. \ref{math}, where we show 4 blur kernels corresponding to different positions in the image plane for a fronto-parallel planar scene (first row) as well as an inclined plane (second row).
-As is evident, the blur kernels are no longer spatially invariant for the case of fronto-parallel scene.
+The blur kernels are no longer spatially invariant for the case of fronto-parallel scene.
 However, by comparing the kernels from first and second row, it can be observed that the variation induced by the translational camera motion in each blur kernel still carries information about the surface normal.

 Although the presence of $\Delta \theta$ preempts the recovery of surface normal directly from the quantities in the right-most column vector of Eq. \eqref{Delta x eqn} alone, we can utilize the information from both Eq. \eqref{Delta x eqn} and Eq. \eqref{Delta y_eqn} together to overcome this issue.
 Let us denote the entries in the right-most column vector in Eq. \eqref{Delta x eqn} and Eq. \eqref{Delta y_eqn} as $\textbf{b}_{x}=[a_{x} \ b_{x} \ c_{x}]^T$ and $\textbf{b}_{y} = [a_{y} \ b_{y} \ c_{y}]^T$.
 Similar to the case of in-plane translations, we can collect pixel shifts from multiple locations $(x^{i},y^{i})$ (for $i=1,2,..,A$) in the image to form a overdetermined set of linear equations in terms of the unknowns $\textbf{b}_{x}$ and $\textbf{b}_{y}$ as follows.